 The neglect in maintenance at Ndumo over the last few years is clearly visible.
-Three of the hides has been closed as a result of no maintenance.
-That leaves you with only one hide that could still be visited, which negatively impact on your experience of Ndumo.
+Three of the hides have been closed as a result of no maintenance.
+That leaves you with only one hide that could still be visited, which will negatively impact on your experience of Ndumo.

 The new ablution block at the camping site is a welcome addition.
 However, with no doors to keep the monkeys out makes it impossible for the staff to keep it clean.